Jessi Combs, the "fastest woman on four wheels," dies attempting to break land speed record

 Deputies from the Harney County Sheriff's Office identified the driver as Combs.
 She was pronounced dead at the scene.
 It's unclear what led to the crash, which is under investigation.

-Along with her driving career, she was known for her TV appearances .
-She was the co-host of "Xtreme 4x4" and guest on "Overhaulin'" and "Mythbusters."
+Along with her driving career, she was known for her TV appearances.
+She was the co-host of "Xtreme 4x4" and a guest on "Overhaulin'" and "Mythbusters."

+Terry Madden, Combs' boyfriend and a member of her team, posted an emotional tribute on social media.
+"So I don't know how to say any of this but it all needs said.
+I have never loved or been loved by anyone as much as this amazing woman @thejessicombs she was truly my unicorn and I enjoyed every single minute that I had with her," he wrote on Instagram.
+"She was the most amazing spirit that I have ever or will ever know."

+CBS News spoke with Madden by phone, he said the world lost a brave woman.
+He is with her family now planning how to remember her legacy.
+He said Combs was set to release a documentary on her contributions to racing in the coming months.